 |Feb.
 21 & Feb.
 26 - DSC 2201/2202|

 |Mar.
 4 & Mar.
 8, 9 a.m. - 12:30 p.m. - DSC 2201|

 |Apr.
 3 & Apr.
 8, 1 - 4:30 p.m. - DSC 2208|

 Become a facilitator

 Did you love your experience with Social Justice Ally Training?
 Would you like to share it with others?
-Then become an SJAT facilitator by participating in one of two training sessions scheduled for the fall semester.
-Registration will open soon.
+Then become an SJAT facilitator by participating in a training session scheduled for the fall semester.